 Apply for your Director ID by going to https://abrs.gov.au

 The implementation of a Director ID to verify and trace individual directors is a very good reason for all directors and prospective directors to make sure they are 100% clear and up-to-date on their responsibilities, duties, obligations and liabilities in relation to their company, organisation and their directorship.
+You and your board can use BoardWise to stay current.

 For further information, clarification or assistance with matters relating to director identification numbers please visit https://www.abrs.gov.au/director-identification-number